RU09342-F18/lab-2-timers-and-interrupts-woodwardn9/Button Based Delay/README.md

  - All instances of CCTL, CCR0, and TACCTL are changed to TA0CCTL, TA0CCR0, TA0CCTL.

  # Results
- Essentially, once the button is pressed, the value in CCR0 will decrement by 100, speeding up the frequency.
-Then, once it goes beyond 0, an overflow occurs.
+It can be observed that holding down the button for a set amount of time and releasing will cause that time value to be the new frequency of the timer.
+It should be noted that an overflow can cause the result to be different than what is expected.